-- Feed your baby when she is hungry. - Breastfeed your newborn baby 10 or more times in a 24-hour period. - If your baby is sleeping a lot, you may need to wake her up for some feedings. - Let your baby decide when she is ready to eat and when to end the feeding.
+- Feed your baby when she is hungry. - Breastfeed your newborn baby 10 or more times in a 24-hour period. - If your baby is sleeping a lot, you may need to wake her up for some feedings. - Expect your baby to breastfeed more often when she is growing quickly, around 2 weeks, 6 weeks and 3 months of age. - Let your baby decide when she is ready to eat and when to end the feeding.